Randolph Trafford - The Flying Years, by James Baxendale O.B.E.

 On 12 December, still at the Polygon Hotel in Southampton, he wrote to his mother:

 This morning some of us went over the Imperial Airways flying boats they are Enormous (sic), we went over to Hythe in a launch from the Quay you saw me off from in the yacht.

 We had to rush back to Estleigh (sic) in time for the fifth sea Lord who flew down and spoke to us at 11.30.

-A week later he wrote that he was flying a Hart. [cx] And then on 20 December,
+A week later he wrote that he was flying a Hart.
+And then on 20 December,

 This officer has considerable private means and has had no previous service experience.
 He has the responsibility of his age and has shown himself very anxious to accustom himself rapidly to service procedure.
 He is recommended for early promotion as soon as he has gained a little more service experience.

-Unfortunately, on 26 January, a couple of days after arriving at Worthy Down, he suffered an engine failure flying a Blackburn Shark (a trainer).
+On 26 January, a couple of days after arriving at Worthy Down, he suffered an engine failure flying a Blackburn Shark (a trainer).
 He was obliged to make a forced landing at Hucclecote in Gloucestershire.
-But neither he, nor his passenger, Naval Airman J T Beach, were hurt. [cxiii]
+Neither he, nor his passenger, Naval Airman J T Beach, were hurt.

 Further courses continued.
-Randolph attended the TSR [cxv] course at RAF Abbotsinch, near Glasgow, in June-August, learning to fly the Swordfish and the Shark, and where he was assessed as a torpedo pilot:
+Randolph attended the Tactical Surveillance and Reconnaissance course at RAF Abbotsinch, near Glasgow, in June-August, learning to fly the Swordfish and the Shark, and where he was assessed as a torpedo pilot:

 Very keen officer who should do well in the service.
 Good personality.
 Four dummies and three runners were dropped during course.